szschaler/henshin_xdsmls/README.md

 ## Installation

-1. Install the nightly build of [GEMOC Studio](http://gemoc.org/studio.html) -- for the moment, you have to use the version available [here](https://ci.eclipse.org/gemoc/job/gemoc-studio-integration/job/concurrency-analysis/lastSuccessfulBuild/artifact/gemoc-studio/gemoc_studio/releng/org.eclipse.gemoc.gemoc_studio.updatesite/target/products/)
+1. Install the nightly build of [GEMOC Studio](http://gemoc.org/studio.html)
 2. Run GEMOC Studio and install [Henshin](https://www.eclipse.org/henshin/) following their normal installation procedure
-3. (You should no longer need this step, but just in case...)
-For the moment, you will also need to import the following projects from the https://github.com/gemoc/gemoc-studio-execution-moccml repository into your workspace and check out the `concurrency-analysis` branch.
-This will eventually be resolved when these changes are correctly integrated into the latest GEMOC Studio version.
-   - org.eclipse.gemoc.execution.concurrent.ccsljavaengine
-   - org.eclipse.gemoc.execution.concurrent.ccsljavaengine.ui
-   - org.eclipse.gemoc.execution.concurrent.ccsljavaxdsml.api
-4. Clone this repository and import all projects into your GEMOC Studio
+3. Clone this repository and import all projects into your GEMOC Studio
-5. Clone one of the example repositories ([banking](https://github.com/szschaler/banking_language), [production line system](https://github.com/szschaler/pls_language)) and import all projects except the `.design`, `.henshin`, and the `.example` projects.
+4. Clone one of the example repositories ([banking](https://github.com/szschaler/banking_language), [production line system](https://github.com/szschaler/pls_language)) and import all projects except the `.design`, `.henshin`, and the `.example` projects.
-6. Run a runtime instance of GEMOC Studio -> Go to Debug or Run Configurations: Eclipse Application: New_configuration.
+5. Run a runtime instance of GEMOC Studio -> Go to Debug or Run Configurations: Eclipse Application: New_configuration.
 Make sure it's a new workspace.
 You may have to set a non-default working directory on the `Arguments` tab.
-7. In the second instance of GEMOC Studio import the `.design`, `.henshin`, and the `.example` projects from the example project.
+6. In the second instance of GEMOC Studio import the `.design`, `.henshin`, and the `.example` projects from the example project.
 Inspect them and follow the instructions in the example project readme to run the debugger.

 ## Features